-August 2015 Science at the Market
+May 2016 Science at the Market

-For another year, the University of Illinois Department of Physics is bringing "Science at the Market" on selected Saturday mornings to Urbana's Market at the Square.
+For the seventh year, the University of Illinois Department of Physics is bringing "Science at the Market" on selected Saturday mornings to Urbana's Market at the Square.
 Various U of I and other experts will be on hand each week with demonstrations illustrating the science they represent and to answer questions from the public about the researchers' disciplines.

 For example, you may learn about:

 What birds and other animals live in Champaign-Urbana parks

 Solar flares via solar telescopes

 Pants that don't stain thanks to nanotechnology

 3-D printing by the Illinois Geometry Lab (IGL)

 Lizards and other animals shown by the Graduate Students in